 - A major oil‐services company and two senior executives for fraudulently inflating earnings reported to investors by using deceptive income tax accounting

-- A major agriculture company and three executives for failing to recognize millions of dollars of expenses associated with rebates for a flagship product in the period in which they occurred, resulting in materially misstated earnings over three years
+- A major agriculture company and three executives for failing to recognize millions of dollars of rebate expenses for a flagship product in the period in which they occurred, resulting in materially misstated earnings over three years

 - A for‐profit educational institution and two senior executives for allegedly fraudulently concealing from investors the poor performance and looming financial impact of two student loan programs the institution financially guaranteed

 - Four large accounting firms and numerous individual partners for professional failures in audits of clients that faced SEC actions

 - A large accounting firm and three of its partners for auditor independence violations due to close personal relationships between auditors and client personnel

 Forensic Accounting, Auditing and Financial Reporting Investigations, Litigation, and Defense Matters

 Mike is a leading expert and consultant on a range of accounting, auditing, financial reporting, and fraud matters.
 His expert and consulting experience include matters involving allegations of accounting and securities fraud, violations of professional accounting, auditing, and SEC reporting standards and rules, FCPA investigations, Ponzi and other investment schemes, and asset misappropriation/embezzlement.
 His work has supported clients and their counsel in resolving issues with regulators, auditors, and other third parties, in both criminal and civil matters and independent investigations.
 He has been deeply involved in many high‐profile accounting and securities fraud matters that occurred over the past two decades.
 Selected engagement experiences include:

 White Collar SEC and DOJ Defense Matters (Consulting)